SamuelMacKay/mackays-miniatures/README.md

  To check the colors and fonts, I used Lighthouse in the Google devtools.
 The results are shown below:

-    Note: The light house is taking a score hit in best practices for cookie usage in a 3rd party programme that i do not have control over, as is the performance because of all the high quality images that are stored in AWS.
+    Note: The light house is taking a score hit in best practices for cookie usage in a 3rd party programme that i do not have control over, as is the performance because of all the high quality images that are stored in a 3rd party database, AWS.
 I have have done all the improvements with in my power to get the scores has high as possible.

 #### home.html: No errors were returned when passing through the Lighthouse validator ![home lighthouse](images/lighthouse-home.png)|<br>
 #### add_product.html: No errors were returned when passing through the Lighthouse validator ![add_product lighthouse](images/lighthouse-add-products.png)|<br>